junxit/us-congress-bills-119/bill.md

 ## § 3.
 Relocation of employee

 - **(a)** *In general* Notwithstanding any other provisions of law, and not later than 1 year after the date of enactment of this Act, if the Administrator determines that implementing the requirements under paragraphs (1) and (2) of this subsection will reduce the cost to the Federal Government (which determination the Administrator shall explain in detail in the report required under subsection (d) of this section) the Administrator shall—
-  - **(1)** change the permanent duty station of not less than 30 percent of the headquarters employees of the Administration, as of the date of enactment of this Act, to be at an office of the Administration at a location outside the Washington metropolitan area, which shall be at locations throughout the regions of the Administration; and
+  - **(1)** change the permanent duty station of not less than 30 percent of the headquarters employees of the Administration as of the date of enactment of this Act, to be at an office of the Administration at a location outside the Washington metropolitan area, which shall be at locations throughout the regions of the Administration; and
   - **(2)** for each employee of the Administration whose permanent duty station is changed under paragraph (1), ensure that—
     - **(A)** the rate of pay of the employee is calculated based on the pay locality for the permanent duty station of the employee; and
     - **(B)** the employee is not authorized to telework on a full-time basis.